AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 The Publish Setup settings determine how assets are delivered by default from Dynamic Media.
 If no setting is specified, Dynamic Media delivers an asset according to the default settings defined in Publish Setup.
 For example, a request to deliver an image that does not include a resolution attribute yields an image with the Default Object Resolution setting.

-To configure Publish Setup: in Dynamic Media Classic, tap **Setup** &gt; **Application Setup** &gt; **Publish Setup &gt; Image Server**.
+To configure Publish Setup: in Dynamic Media Classic, tap **[!UICONTROLSetup &gt; Application Setup &gt; Publish Setup &gt; Image Server]**.

 The Image Server screen establishes default settings for delivering images.
 See the UI screen for description of each setting.

-* **Request Attributes** - These settings impose limits on images that can be delivered from the server.
+* **[!UICONTROL Request Attributes]** - These settings impose limits on images that can be delivered from the server.
-* **Default Request Attributes** - These settings pertain to the default appearance of images.
+* **[!UICONTROL Default Request Attributes]** - These settings pertain to the default appearance of images.
-* **Common Thumbnail Attributes** - These settings pertain to the default appearance of thumbnail images.
+* **[!UICONTROL Common Thumbnail Attributes]** - These settings pertain to the default appearance of thumbnail images.
-* **Defaults for Catalog Fields** - These settings pertain to the resolution and default thumbnail type of images.
+* **[!UICONTROL Defaults for Catalog Fields]** - These settings pertain to the resolution and default thumbnail type of images.
-* **Color Management Attributes** - These settings determine which ICC color profiles are used.
+* **[!UICONTROL Color Management Attributes]** - These settings determine which ICC color profiles are used.
-* **Compatibility Attributes** - This setting enables leading and trailing paragraphs in text layers to be treated as they were in version 3.6 for backwards compatibility.
+* **[!UICONTROL Compatibility Attributes]** - This setting enables leading and trailing paragraphs in text layers to be treated as they were in version 3.6 for backwards compatibility.
-* **Localization Support** - These settings let you manage multiple locale attributes.
+* **[!UICONTROL Localization Support]** - These settings let you manage multiple locale attributes.
 It also lets you specify a locale map string so you can define which languages you want to support for the various tooltips in Viewers.
-For more information about setting up **Localization Support**, see [Considerations when setting up localization of assets](https://help.adobe.com/en_US/scene7/using/WS997f1dc4cb0179f034e07dc31412799d19a-8000.html).
+For more information about setting up Localization Support, see [Considerations when setting up localization of assets](https://help.adobe.com/en_US/scene7/using/WS997f1dc4cb0179f034e07dc31412799d19a-8000.html).

 #### Configuring application general settings {#configuring-application-general-settings}

-To open the Application General Settings page, in Dynamic Media Classic Global Navigation bar, tap **Setup** &gt; **Application Setup** &gt; **General Settings**.
+To open the Application General Settings page, in Dynamic Media Classic Global Navigation bar, tap **[!UICONTROL Setup &gt; Application Setup &gt; General Settings]**.

-**Servers** - On account provisioning, Dynamic Media automatically provides the assigned servers for your company.
+**[!UICONTROL Servers]** - On account provisioning, Dynamic Media automatically provides the assigned servers for your company.
 These servers are used to construct URL strings for your web site and applications.
 These URL calls are specific to your account.
 Do not change any of the server names unless explicitly instructed to do so by AEM support.

-**Overwrite Images** - Dynamic Media does not allow two files to have the same name.
+**[!UICONTROL Overwrite Images]** - Dynamic Media does not allow two files to have the same name.
 Each item's URL ID (the filename minus the extension) must be unique.
 These options specify how replacement assets are uploaded: whether they replace the original or become duplicate.
 Duplicate assets are renamed with a “-1” (for example, chair.tif is renamed chair-1.tif).
 These options affect assets uploaded to a different folder than the original or assets with a different filename extension from the original (such as JPG, TIF, or PNG).

-* **Overwrite in current folder, same base image name/extension** - This option is the strictest rule for replacement.
+* **[!UICONTROL Overwrite in current folder, same base image name/extension]** - This option is the strictest rule for replacement.
 It requires that you upload the replacement image to the same folder as the original, and that the replacement image has the same filename extension as the original.
 If these requirements are not met, a duplicate is created.

 >[!NOTE]
 >
->To maintain consistency with AEM, always choose this setting: **Overwrite in current folder, same base image name/extension**
+>To maintain consistency with AEM, always choose this setting: **[!UICONTROL Overwrite in current folder, same base image name/extension]**

-* **Overwrite in any folder, same base asset name/extension** - Requires that the replacement image has the same filename extension as the original image (for example, chair.jpg must replace chair.jpg, not chair.tif).
+* **[!UICONTROL Overwrite in any folder, same base asset name/extension]** - Requires that the replacement image has the same filename extension as the original image (for example, chair.jpg must replace chair.jpg, not chair.tif).
 However, you can upload the replacement image to a different folder than the original.
 The updated image resides in the new folder; the file can no longer be found in its original location
-* **Overwrite in any folder, same base asset name regardless of extension** - This option is the most inclusive replacement rule.
+* **[!UICONTROL Overwrite in any folder, same base asset name regardless of extension]** - This option is the most inclusive replacement rule.
 You can upload a replacement image to a different folder than the original, upload a file with a different filename extension, and replace the original file.
 If the original file is in a different folder, the replacement image resides in the new folder to which it was uploaded.

-**Default Color Profiles** - See [Configuring Color Management](#configuring-color-management) for additional information.
+**[!UICONTROL Default Color Profiles]** - See [Configuring Color Management](#configuring-color-management) for additional information.

 >[!NOTE]
 >
->By default, the system shows 15 renditions when you select **Renditions** and 15 viewer presets when you select **Viewers** in the asset's detail view.
+>By default, the system shows 15 renditions when you select **[!UICONTROL Renditions]** and 15 viewer presets when you select **[!UICONTROL Viewers]** in the asset's detail view.
 You can increase this limit.
 See [Increasing the number of image presets that display](managing-image-presets.md#increasing-or-decreasing-the-number-of-image-presets-that-display) or [Increasing the number of viewer presets that display](managing-viewer-presets.md#increasing-the-number-of-viewer-presets-that-display).
 >

 #### Configuring color management {#configuring-color-management}